R> # A tibble: 6 × 8

 ggarrange(adelie_biscoe, adelie_dream, adelie_torgersen, adelie_boxplot,

 Create a scatter plot of flipper_length_mm against body_mass_g and use facet_wrap() to create separate panels for each island (combine all species).
-Also indicate the effect of species.
-Add a best-fit straight line with 95% confidence intervals through the points, ignoring the effect of species.
+Plot the three species as distinct point shapes, and map a continuous colour scale to bill_length_mm.
+Add a best‑fit straight line with 95% confidence intervals through the points, ignoring the effect of species.
 Take into account which variable best belongs on x and y.
 Describe your findings. (/10)

 Answer